geekifier/geekifier/README.md

 - CI/CD (Gitlab, Github, Jenkins, Azure DevOps)
 - Kubernetes, DC/OS (Mesosphere), and other container orchestrators
 - Linux systems management

+And what I am interested in working on:

+- Automating platform and infra delivery
+- Creating abstractions and tooling to automate, reduce friction, and make DEV and OPS team more productive

 ### Contributions